uconneeb/evolution/index.md

 ## Meeting time

 The course is entirely online.
-The lectures (at least in the first half of the course) will involve pre-recorded 30-min lectures, which you are encouraged to listen to before class, followed by on-line (synchronous) discussion sessions during the nominal class meeting times (Tuesdays and Thursdays, 9:30-10:45am).
+The lectures (at least in the first half of the course) will involve pre-recorded 25-ish minute lectures, available in the Course Content section of our HuskyCT course, which you are encouraged to listen to before class (or at least starting right at 9:30), followed by on-line (synchronous) discussion sessions (Tuesdays and Thursdays, 10:00-10:45am).
+The online discussions use the Blackboard Collaborate component of HuskyCT; you will find a link on the left when you log into EEB-2245 in HuskyCT.

 ## Textbook